Find out about how your complaints should be handled during the coronavirus situation.

 If any of these circumstances apply to you, or the issue you are complaining about is causing you serious problems, please explain this to the firm that is handling your complaint.

 How quickly firms can handle complaints will be affected by the current disruption to their operations.
-This makes it more likely that complainants may not hear back from firms within the 8 weeks our rules usually require – or the 15 business days for payment services and e-money complaints.
+However, firms should now have new ways of working in place, so it should only be in exceptional circumstances that you do not hear back from them on your complaint within the 8 weeks our rules usually require – or the 15 business days for payment services and e-money complaints.

 If a firm cannot give you a final response within the required 8 weeks / 15 business days, it should send you a holding reply to explain: